 The wallet is controlled using the app so its functionality is a really important feature.
-There are three main tabs to look at within the platform – Wallet, Recieve and Trade.
+There are three main tabs to look at within the platform – Wallet, Receive and Trade (or “Send” on iOS).

-This first tab shows your various wallets, balances and total asset value in your chosen fiat.
+This first tab shows your various wallets, balances and total asset value in your chosen fiat currency.

 The receive tab contains an important feature along with all the usual wallet functions.

-Asset selection, QR codes, public address, link sharing and ability to hold multiple keys fill this tab to make depositing cryptocurrencies a synch.
+Asset selection, QR codes, public address, link sharing and the ability to hold multiple keys fill this tab to make depositing cryptocurrencies a breeze.

-A lack of automation for this frustrated me at first, but on further research, it ensures the cold wallet is not constantly connected to the internet without permission.
+A lack of automation for this frustrated me at first, but upon further research, it ensures the cold wallet is not constantly connected to the internet without permission.

-There is a lot going on inside the trade tab – the ability to send, exchange and connect to a DEX (decentralized exchange).
+There is a lot going on inside the Trade tab (or the Send tab on iOS) – the ability to send, exchange and connect to a DEX (decentralized exchange).

-The send function is simple to use use.
-Select currency, recipient, amount and fee/speed all the standard features to cryptocurrency wallets.
+The send function is simple to use.
+Select the currency, recipient, amount and fee/speed – all the standard features to cryptocurrency wallets.